-Un Yang Kor Daiis as authentic as they come with serving Thai favourites as well as Northern Thai cuisine or better know as Issan cuisine.
+Un Yang Kor Daiis as authentic as they come, serving Thai favourites as well as Northern Thai cuisine, better know as Issan cuisine.
 Thai food is more than just Tom Yum Goong and Pineapple Fried Rice, though they are very good.

 This spring chicken is seasoned with aromatics such as peppercorn and coriander for up to three days before being grilled to perfection.
-What you get is a juicy, intensely flavourful chicken that will spoil you from all other grilled chicken.
+What you get is a juicy, intensely flavourful chicken that will prove itself against all other renditions of this dish.

 3. Nangfa Thai Kitchen

-A classic Thai dish that has to be on your list has to be the perennial Pad Thai Noodle ($6.50), full of that elusive wok hei and delicate dance between spicy, sweet and sour there’s no other dish that’s as satisfying.
+A classic Thai dish that has to be on your list has to be the perennial favourite, the Phad Thai Noodle ($6.50), full of that elusive wok hei and delicately dances between spicy, sweet and sour.
+There’s no other dish that’s as satisfying.

 4. Soi Thai Kitchen